vtex-apps/is-api-middleware-graphql/docs/README.md

-# VTEX Intelligent Search API Middleware Graphql
+# VTEX Adserver Graphql

-`vtex.is-api-middleware-graphql` is the Graphql schema for the Intelligent Search Middleware feature.
+`vtex.adserver-graphql` is the Graphql schema for the Adserver feature.

-Check the full documentation to learn how to create a middleware for your account.
+Check the full documentation to learn how to create a adserver for your account.

 <!-- TODO: add link to the documentation -->